-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. Does your desired dj require a contract prior to receiving a deposit prior to your event?
+Does your desired dj require a contract prior to receiving a deposit prior to your event?

 You should always make sure that all t's are crossed and i's dotted before you settle on a dj.